Simple modules of small quantum groups at dihedral groups: The general framework

-Naturally, we can apply the techniques described above to the bosonization on the right hand side, {\it i.e.} $\BV(U)\#H$ and $Z$ playing the role of $H$ and $V$, respectively.
+Naturally, we can apply the techniques described in the previous sections to the bosonization on the right hand side of \eqref{eq:DVH BZ DUH}, {\it i.e.} $\BV(U)\#H$ and $Z$ playing the role of $H$ and $V$, respectively.
 This gives us a new description of $\D(V,H)$ and its simple modules in terms of those over $\D(U,H)$, the Drinfeld double of $\BV(U)\#H$.
 In this sense, we have

 Namely, one may consider another $\Z$-grading on the Drinfeld double $\D(Z,U,H)$ given by $-\deg Z=\deg\oZ =1$ and $\deg \D(U,H)=0$.
 Then

 yields a new triangular decomposition on $\D(V,H)$.
 Hence the simple $\D(Z,U,H)$-modules can be constructed from the simple $\D(U,H)$-modules as before.
 Of course, the latter can also be described by the same proceeding.
 Then, we have the functors